saattrupdan/saattrupdan.github.io/_posts/2019-10-27-whats-so-special-about-squared-error-and-cross-entropy.md

 which is exactly the squared error!
 This shows that

 <center>
-  *Minimising mean squared error is equivalent to maximising likelihood, assuming that our errors are normally distributed.*
+  <i>Minimising mean squared error is equivalent to maximising likelihood, assuming that our errors are normally distributed.</i>
 </center>